 1. In Sunscreens

-Titanium dioxide particles can block harmful ultraviolet light rays and protect your skin from cancer, UV damage, photoaging, and oxidative stress.
+Titanium dioxide particles can block harmful ultraviolet light rays and protect your skin from cancer, UV damage, photoagingi XPremature aging or skin damage caused by prolonged exposure of the skin to UVA and UVB radiations of the sun or any other radiation. , and oxidative stress.
 It can scatter both UVA and UVB rays off your skin and is an active ingredient in mineral-based sunscreen products.
 It is gentle on the skin and does not cause a stinging sensation when applied around the eyes.

-Another benefit of using titanium dioxide is that it does not leave a white cast on the skin when used in lower concentrations.
+Another benefit of using titanium dioxide is that it does not leave a white cast on the skin when used in lower concentrations (3).

 2. In Makeup Products

-Titanium dioxide is used in cosmetic products as a brightening, thickening, and opacifying agent.
+Titanium dioxide is used in cosmetic products as a brightening, thickening, and opacifying agent (3).
 It is commonly found in loose and pressed powders, eyeshadows, and blushes.
 The brightly pigmented particles of titanium dioxide refract light rays.
-This property aids the cosmetics in hiding blemishes, brighten the skin, and give you the desired results.
+This property hides blemishes and skin pigmentation issues.
+It brightens the skin and gives you the desired results.

 3. In Products For Sensitive Skin

 Titanium dioxide is an inert earth mineral and is gentle on inflamed or redness-prone skin.
-Hence, it is commonly used in skin care products formulated for sensitive skin.
+Hence, it is commonly used in skin care products approved to be safe for sensitive skin.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.